ukidiscs2026/discs2026/_pages/info.md

 - [Local Interest](#Local)
 - [Pool and Gym](#Gym)

-The UKI Discs Meeting will take place in [Room N001 of the de Havilland Main Building](https://maps.herts.ac.uk) on the University of Hertfordshire’s de Havilland Campus in Hatfield, Hertfordshire.
-The university comprises two campuses—College Lane and de Havilland—which are within walking distance of each other and the nearby Galleria shopping centre.
-A bus also connects the campuses for added convenience.
+The UKI Discs Meeting 2026 will take place in [Meeting Room 2 (MR2) at the Centre for Mathematical Sciences, Department of Applied Mathematics and Theoretical Physics]([https://maps.herts.ac.uk](https://www.cms.cam.ac.uk/how-find-us)).
+The department is within walking distance of nearby Churchill College (5min), the Institute of Astronomy (10min), Westminster College (15min), and the city center (20min).
+Bus info TBD.

 ## Accommodation {#Accommodation}